openeuler-mirror/website-v2/web-ui/docs/en/other/privacy/README.md

 (b) Service Optimization.
 For the purpose of operating the Community and providing better services, we will deploy a trusted third-party plugin to collect information from your browser, computer, and mobile device, including but not limited to your <u>**IP address, access source, number of visits to the Community, stay duration, access timestamp, browser type, and server type and version**</u>, etc. We do this to help us improve the overall accuracy of information and better tailor our interactions with you.

 (c) Contributor License Agreement ("CLA") Signing.
 When signing the CLA ([<u>learn more</u>](https://clasign.osinfra.cn/sign/Z2l0ZWUlMkZvcGVuZXVsZXI=)) before contribution, you need to submit required personal data to the CLA signing system.
-We will acquire such personal data to verify whether you have signed the CLA, and to conduct relevant statistical analysis about operations of the Community.
+We will acquire such personal data to verify whether you have signed the CLA, and to conduct relevant statistical analysis about operations of the Community.After receiving your signed CLA in PDF format sent to **<contact@openeuler.io>** through the CLA signing system, we will archive the CLA containing your personal data as a proof of your grants of rights over your contributions to the Community.
+If you sign an individual or employee CLA, we will collect your Gitee ID, name, and email address from the CLA to verify your Gitee account and contact you.
+If you sign a corporation CLA, we will collect your name, position, corporation name, and email address from the CLA to verify your identity with the corporation and contact you.

 (d) Talent Assessment.
 After you pass the openEuler Community talent assessment test, we will collect your name, email address, test partner, test score, and certification level from our test partners to generate the openEuler Community talent certificate for you.
 In addition, we acquire such data to conduct relevant statistical analysis about talent development of the Community.